 RFUR projects are allowed to use a maximum of 25 percent non-renewable fuel; the remaining 75 percent must be renewable fuel.
 The period during which RFUR projects are obliged to comply with this requirement is specified in the SGIP contracts between the host customer, the system owner, and the PAs.
 Specifically, this compliance period is the same as the equipment warranty requirement.
-Microturbine and IC engine systems must be covered by a warranty of not less than three years.
+For PY01-PY11 applications, microturbine and IC engine systems must be covered by a warranty of not less than three years.
 Fuel cell systems must be covered by a minimum five-year warranty.
-Therefore, the fuel use requirement period is three or five years, depending on the technology type.
+For PY12 projects, all generation systems must have a minimum 10 year warranty.
+Therefore, the fuel use requirement period is three, five, or ten years, depending on the technology type.
 The SGIP applicant must provide warranty (and/or maintenance contract) start and end dates in the Reservation Confirmation and Incentive Claim Form.